whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/code-signing.md

 - [Rotten Tomatoes](https://www.rottentomatoes.com/) - quality measurement for movies & tv, by creating a score based on top critics
 - [Metacritic](http://www.metacritic.com/) - similar to Rotten Tomatoes.
 Aggregates reviews and provides a metascore for movies, tv, games and music
 - [IMDB (Internet Movie Database)](http://www.imdb.com/) - aka IMDb, the biggest online database of info related to films and tv
-- [TasteKid](https://tastedive.com/) - get recommendations for music but also tv shows, films, games, books...
+- [TasteKid](https://tastedive.com/) - get recommendations for music but also tv shows, films, games, books…
 - [**Tunefind**](https://www.tunefind.com/browse/tv) - Music from all popular tv shows
 - [**Tunefind**](https://www.tunefind.com/browse/tv-movie) - Music from all popular tv shows and movies
 - [My 90's TV](http://www.my90stv.com/) - Go back to the 1990's via this nostalgic TV simulator and relive the original ads, music videos, movie trailers, shows and more!